EOFY offer

 Is accumulated depreciation an asset or a liability?

-Accumulated depreciation is neither an asset nor a liability – it's classified as a contra asset account.
+Accumulated depreciation is neither an asset nor a liability.
+It's classified as a contra asset account, which means it reduces the value of the asset it's paired with on your balance sheet.

 Here's why it's not a liability:

 Contra asset accounts work differently from regular assets.
-They have three key characteristics:
+They have 3 key characteristics:

 While you record the contra asset alongside your other assets, it always has a credit balance, showing how accumulated depreciation reduces an asset's value from its original cost.
 This gives you the asset's carrying amount or book value.